Professional LearningProvides opportunities for educators to enhance their understanding of how they can help students learn and thrive.

 Micro-credentialing is a way to acknowledge educators’ completion of professional learning, such as noncredit courses, seminars, and professional portfolios.
 This collection of resources explores the ways various credentials, including digital badges, are rapidly gaining recognition by institutions of higher education.

-- The Instructuctional Practice Guide for the CCSS
+- The Instructional Practice Guide for the Common Core State Standards

-A collection of coaching and lesson planning tools to help teachers and those who support teachers make the key shifts in instructional practice required by the CCSS in ELA/Literacy.
+A collection of coaching and lesson planning tools to help teachers and those who support teachers make the key shifts in instructional practice required by the Common Core State Standards (CCSS) in English Language Arts (ELA)/Literacy.
 (Achieve the Core )

 - Supporting High Quality-Common Core Mathematics Instruction Chapter (PDF)